 Raise Your Hand Texas has sponsored nearly one thousand principals across the state to attend training at the Harvard Graduate School of Education’s (HGSE) Principals’ Center.
 The center offers a variety of professional development programs designed to empower and inspire school leaders.

-Applications are now open for the Raise Your Hand Texas-Harvard Leadership Program.
-Principals serving Texas public schools and public charter schools are eligible to apply for one of six week-long professional development summer courses taught in Cambridge, MA by faculty at the Harvard Graduate School of Education.
-For the first time, campus leadership teams are eligible to apply to three of the six institutes.
+Applications are now closed for the 2017 Raise Your Hand Texas-Harvard Leadership Program.
+If you have received an invitation to interview, please click here for interview information.
+Principals serving Texas public schools and public charter schools were eligible to apply for one of six week-long professional development summer courses taught in Cambridge, MA by faculty at the Harvard Graduate School of Education.
+For the first time, campus leadership teams were eligible to apply to three of the six institutes.

 Selected applicants not only receive an all-expenses paid training opportunity, but also become a member of the statewide network of over 1,000 Raise Your Hand Texas alumni.